 8. Have a Saving Strategy

 Everyone knows that saving money is an essential part of being rich, but saving is sometimes easier said than done.
-While the average person might put aside money here and there, wealthy people decide on a fixed amount they will save from every paycheck and put it directly into a savings or retirement account.
+While the average person might put aside money here and there, wealthy people decide on a fixed amount they will save from every paycheck and put it directly into a savings account.

 “Take a percentage of what you earn, no matter how little you earn or how much you earn,” said Tony Robbins, life and business strategist and author of the book “Unshakeable: Your Financial Freedom Playbook” in an interview with GOBankingRates.
 “A percentage of that has to be set aside that you’re going to keep for you and your family … When you get a 15, 20 percent savings rate and you put it in a place where it’s compounding, you’re going to be financially free.”